Amoco relocates to Stavanger

 Overheating problems in Stavanger

 The level of economic activity in Stavanger during the first half of the 1970s was unusually high compared with the previous decade.
-In 1972, for instance, the Storting (parliament) voted unanimously to locate Statoil and the NPD in the city because oil operations were already concentrated there.
+In 1972, for instance, the Storting (parliament) voted to locate Statoil and the NPD in the city because oil operations were already concentrated there.

 Development of the Ekofisk and Frigg fields in the North Sea meant that oil company staff expanded.
 Great activity at the supply bases and construction of the Ekofisk tank and several concrete production platforms employed hundreds of workers.